 Over the last year and a half I have been working a whole lot on some great power projects.
 Correction, sometimes they have been radio projects but those too needed power.
 Years ago I standardized on Anderson Powerpoles for connecting all things power when it came to my radios.
 It seemed that every mobile radio I purchased had a different way to connect to a power source.
 And as you know, I like standardization…a lot.

 Why?
 Because it makes things more inter-operable.
 And that applies to MOLLE tactical vests and pouches or radio rigs and power supplies.
 The solution became obvious to me early on that Anderson Powerpoles made the most sense.
-Especially considering it makes it virtually impossible to cross-polarize your power.
-I like “dummy-proof” systems!

 Using Anderson Powerpoles gives me a solid connection every time and makes it clear when connecting positive to positive and negative to negative.
-Gone! were the scrambling around to figure out how to connect this or that radio to this or that power.
+Gone!
+Were the scrambling around to figure out how to connect this or that radio to this or that power?
 They all had Anderson Powerpoles and naturally connected effortlessly.

 To generically distribute power in my Power-Box project I used a simple Powerwerx PD-4 unit.
 Any one set of the Anderson Powerpoles going in supplies the power, three sets distribute the power to whatever device needs it.